pjosh730/Stock-Market-Prediction-with-News/README.md

 # CSE583_Project
-Correlating patent numbers and stock market performance for technology company

-List of 100 tech companies is from Yahoo, ascending by market cap on 11/1/2019.
-92 of their historical stock price were selected and uploaded for our future use.
+Influence of daily top 25 news headlines to the stock market performance; Historical stock price and top 25 daily news headlines from Reddit were selected and uploaded for our future use.
+Final visulization will be the either "0" or "1" represent stock price's change.